Anne (Buffy the Vampire Slayer): Plot

 Due to her expulsion from school, the deaths of her lover Angel and friend and fellow Slayer Kendra Young, being accused of murder in the latter's death, and being kicked out by her mother, Joyce, Buffy has left Sunnydale and moved to Los Angeles where she works as a diner waitress under her middle name, "Anne".
 In the diner, Buffy serves Lily and Rickie, a young couple living on the streets, who have just gotten a complementary set of distinctive tattoos.
-As Buffy walks the street a homeless woman is muttering she is no-one.
-Later that evening Lily approaches Buffy and reveals that she remembers her from Sunnydale and a time when Lily was known as "Chanterelle".
-As they talk, a man bumps through and mutters that he is no-one as he walks out into traffic and is nearly hit by a car, only saved by Buffy's quick response.
+As Buffy walks the street a homeless woman is muttering she is "no one."
+Later that evening, Lily approaches Buffy and reveals that she remembers her from Sunnydale and a time when Lily was known as "Chanterelle".
+As they talk, a man bumps through and mutters that he is no one as he walks out into traffic and is nearly hit by a car, saved only by Buffy's quick response.
 Buffy encounters a man named Ken, who comments on her "lost" state and offers to befriend her.

 The next day Lily tells Buffy that Rickie has disappeared.
 Buffy reluctantly agrees to help find him.
-In her search, she finds the body of an elderly homeless man with Rickie's tattoo.
+In her search, she finds the corpse of an elderly homeless man with Rickie's tattoo.
 Buffy reports her findings to Lily, who does not believe that the body could be Rickie's.
 On the street Lily meets Ken, who claims to know Rickie, so she eagerly goes with him.
 Buffy interrogates a blood bank worker who has been acting suspiciously, and learns that the woman has been giving Ken the names of healthy homeless people who come in to donate blood.

 Back in Sunnydale, Willow, Xander and Oz struggle to cover for Buffy in her Slayer duties, and reluctantly resort to using Cordelia as bait in their next stakeout mission.
 After returning from an unsuccessful lead on Buffy's location in Oakland, Giles visits Joyce, who is now suffering from agoraphobia after learning of Buffy's Slayer life.
 Joyce blames Giles for taking her daughter away from her.